canonn-science/EDMC-Ruins/README.md

 Click submit to send us the data.
 Click dismiss ro remove the UI without sending

-The data is recorded in the CAPI database and after batch processing will appea in the [Ruins Tool ](https://ruins.canonn.tech/#)
+The record will be recorded in a [google sheet](https://docs.google.com/spreadsheets/d/1Mowarnq_wI0UWxYWthrpCbcfCOHv8Y8sgeL_n_OwdQE/edit?gid=563300356#gid=563300356) and used to suppliment journal data.

 ## Watch the video